HABS-BRAIN/ai-driller/articles/transformers.md

 ## Potential Limitations

-In order to achieve high accuracy, the EEG signal must be very well pre-processed, which is challenging due to the high level of noise and artifacts it contains.
+In order for the model to achieve a high accuracy, the EEG signal must be very well pre-processed, which is challenging due to the high level of noise and artifacts it contains.

 ## Conclusion